MartinLykke/Automatic-website-testing/README.md

 # To run
 1. In CMD, run the command npm install http-server -g

-2. Navigate to the specific path of your file folder in CMD and run the command http-server
+2. Navigate to root folder of this project in CMD and run the command http-server